imrafaelmerino/java-fun/docs/README.md

 - JSON Object
 - JSON Array

-Additionally, **json-values** extends support for two more data types:
+Additionally, json-values extends support for two more data types:

 - Instant: Serialized into its string representation following ISO-8601 standards.
 - Binary: Represented as an array of bytes (byte[]), serialized into a base64-encoded string.

-To ensure data integrity and consistency, **json-values** takes a data-oriented approach when comparing JSON elements.
+To ensure data integrity and consistency, json-values takes a data-oriented approach when comparing JSON elements.
 In other words, two JSON structures are considered equal if they convey the same information.
 Even if the values have different primitive types or the keys are in a different order, as long as they represent the same data, they are considered equal.

-Here's the hierarchical class structure of **json-values**:
+Here's the hierarchical class structure of json-values:

 - JsValue
     - JsPrimitive